HRZ-Sim/DoC-CeTh-2025/README.md

 # DoC-CeTh-2025
-This repository contains scripts for analyzing both empirical clinical data and simulated CeTh activity using a conductance-based model, as detailed in our study, "A Unified Central Thalamus Mechanism Underlying Diverse Recoveries in Disorders of Consciousness."
+This repository contains scripts for analyzing both empirical clinical data and simulated CeTh activity using a conductance-based model, as detailed in our study, "A Shared Central Thalamus Mechanism Underlying Diverse Recoveries in Disorders of Consciousness."
 Below, you will find a detailed description of each folder, its functionality, and the necessary software environment and dependencies.

 [General Requirements]